samshin3/Ultimate-Player-Division-Classifier/README.md

 Original Source: Gavin Cassidy

+Note: As of 11/08/2025 I have concluded that it is more appropriate to determine the division level of a team rather than each individual player.
+I have created a new model that is trained to distinguish each teams divisions.

 # Team Division Level Classifier

 I found that my model was capped at a 60% accuracy.
 So I have created a new model that determines a team's division level.